-Phone: 908-526-1200 ext.
-8966 or 8254 Contact: Greg DeSanctis (First Floor, College Center, C-166)
+Contact: Greg DeSanctis, First Floor, College Center C-166

-The Honors Program consists of The Honors College and Honors Courses.
+The Honors Program consists of both the Honors College and Honors courses.
 Both are intended for motivated students who wish to have an exceptional academic experience.

 The Honors College

 Open to primarily students enrolling from high school to RVCC.
 Select transfer applicants will also be considered.
 Admission is competitive and involves a separate application process that consists of an interview, recommendations, and the submission of a high school transcript and SAT scores.
 Students should have at least a 3.5 GPA and be in the top 20% of their high school class.
 Students who don't meet either the GPA or class rank criteria may be considered if they have a SAT score of 1100 (or higher) or an aggregate ACT score of 26 (or higher) or are highly recommended by their high school counselor.
 Those selected for admission will become part of a community of highly motivated students who collectively pursue a 2-year curriculum of honors courses.
 Honors College students will also be invited to partake in co-curricular, leadership, and cultural enrichment activities.
 Being a member of the Honors College can enhance a student's chances of transferring to a selective four-year college or university.